 - Observation during movement – posture, conformation and gait.

 - Palpation from “teeth to tail” of muscles and joints.

 - Functional assessment – assessment of how your dog moves into and out of a sit, drop, stand position and her ability to maintain certain stances.

 Once this is completed, active treatment will begin.
-We work very much within the comfort and tolerance of your dog.
-If he’s anxious, we may need to take a slower and more gentle approach until he’s confidence builds.
+Together we work very much within the comfort and tolerance of your dog.
+If he’s anxious, we may need to take a slower and more gentle approach until his confidence builds.
 If she’s particularly painful, we may need to address the surrounding areas that are supporting the injury.
-Dogs will always tell us when they have had enough and we always listen.
+Dogs will always tell us when they have had enough and I’ll always listen.